sheershob/Portfolio-Website/README.md

 The website is fully responsive, ensuring optimal viewing on all devices.

 Daily website traffic is monitored using Vercel Analytics.
+Real Experience Score (RES) for the users is monitored using Vercel's Speed Insights which measures various performance metrics like speed, responsiveness, and stability.
+These metrics are directly related to SEO.